mxmkmarquette/wordpress-html-optimization/README.md

 ![Github Updater](https://github.com/afragen/github-updater/raw/develop/assets/GitHub_Updater_logo_small.png)

-This plugin can be installed and updated using [Github Updater](https://github.com/afragen/github-updater) ([installation instructions](https://github.com/afragen/github-updater/wiki/Installation))

-Once you have installed one optimization plugin, you can install other plugins with a single click from the *WordPress WPO* tab.
+This plugin can be installed and updated using [Github Updater](https://github.com/afragen/github-updater) ([installation instructions](https://github.com/afragen/github-updater/wiki/Installation)).
+Once you have installed this plugin, you can easily install the other optimization plugins from the *WordPress WPO* tab.

 ## WordPress WPO Collection